 Go Backpacking in SoCal

-If you’re looking for incredible winter backpacking trips in not-so-wintery environments, check out our trail reports of the Trans-Catalina Trail (Channels Islands) and the Hiking and Riding Trail (Joshua Tree National Park), and San Jacinto Peak (San Jacinto Mountains).
+If you’re looking for incredible winter backpacking trips in not-so-wintery environments, check out our trail reports of the Trans-Catalina Trail (Catalina Island), the Hiking and Riding Trail (Joshua Tree National Park), and San Jacinto Peak (San Jacinto Mountains).
 These three Southern California trails will keep your backpacking legs in shape this winter.
-The Trans-Catalina Trail offers the opportunity to witness psychedelic sunsets, cross paths with the island’s resident bison, and to camp right on the Pacific Ocean sand.
+The Trans-Catalina Trail offers the opportunity to witness psychedelic sunsets, cross paths with the island’s resident bison, and to camp right on the sand.
 Alternatively, you can tick off another National park on the Hiking and Riding Trail in Joshua Tree where you’ll weave through massive boulder formations, iconic desert vegetation, and sleep under some of the darkest skies in California.
 If peak bagging is your thing, San Jacinto Peak is not to be missed, plus the views are sublime.

 Head to Hawaii

 Hawaii is always a good choice for outdoor adventure in the winter.
 Big swells arrive on parts of the islands this time of year, so check out Honolii Beach Park or Kahaluu Beach on the Big Island of Hawaii for surf action.
 If you want to be a spectator, some of Hawaii’s biggest surf competitions are held during the winter months on the North Shore of Oahu.
-Hawaii has more to offer than just surf though; there are endless ways to enjoy the warm water whether it’s snorkelling with sea turtles, kayaking, watching humpbacks breach offshore, swimming, or stand up paddling.
+Hawaii has more to offer than just surf though; there are endless ways to enjoy the warm weather whether it’s snorkeling with sea turtles, kayaking, watching humpbacks breach offshore, swimming, hiking, or stand up paddling.
 The Hawaiian islands are also home to two National Parks, including Volcanoes National Park where you can experience exploding lava flow into the ocean at night.

 Road Trip Down the California Coast